Click here to view our Disclaimer.

 Format: On-Site: 1 – 1½ hours or Virtual: 90 minutes

-Focus: This course focuses on the requirements of Chapter 4 of the 4350.3 as well as updated HUD requirements since issuance of the handbook in 2013.
-We will cover required, allowed, and prohibited screening practices, income targeting, preferences, implementing your occupancy standards when placing tenants, accepting applicants for the waiting list, approval for occupancy, rejecting applicants, assigning accessible units, and making sure tenant selection plan is in compliance with current HUD requirements.
-Handout includes a TSP checklist.
+Focus: This course focuses on compliance with HUD's regulations on tenant selection.
+We will cover required, allowed, and prohibited screening practices, income targeting, preferences, implementing your occupancy standards when placing tenants, accepting applicants for the waiting list, approval for occupancy, rejecting applicants, assigning accessible units.

 Format: On-Site: 1 – 1½ hours or Virtual: 90 minutes